mreichl-tgm/am-4/README.md

 Applied Mathematics ▪ Year 4 - Semester 7/8 - 2016/17 ▪ TGM Vienna - Information Technology :school_satchel: :school:

 ### Dear Visitor,
-I believe that scientific knowledge should available for everyone.\
+I believe that scientific knowledge should be available for everyone.\
 So here is everything I have been working on for everyone to use.

 Sincerely,\